Author: Klevis Paloka

 Tirana at the top of the list?

-According to World Cities Culture Forum which deals with studies on the world's largest capitals, among the capitals with the highest number of coffee bars in the world is Buenos Aires in Argentina, with 367 bars per 100 inhabitants.
-Meanwhile, in second place is Rome, the capital of Italy, with about 331 bars per 100 bars.
-Tirana is not included in this list, but based on the number of bars published in this forum, Tirana leads the list as the capital city with the most coffee bars per 100 inhabitants in the whole world, surpassing even the largest metropolises of the world.
+According to the World Cities Culture Forum, which studies the world's largest capitals, Buenos Aires in Argentina ranks among the capitals with the highest number of bars and cafes in the world, with 367 bars per 100 inhabitants.
+Meanwhile, in second place is Rome, the capital of Italy, with about 331 bars per 100.
+Tirana is not included in this list, but based on the number of bars published in this forum, Tirana tops the list as the capital with the most bars and cafes per 100 inhabitants worldwide, surpassing even the largest metropolises in the world.

 Based on these data, "Sinjalizo" decided to monitor some main axes and spaces between the residential blocks of the capital of Tirana and to request information from the Municipality of Tirana about the public space occupied by bar-café subjects and when it expired. the license that was given to these businesses.